-Flexibility – A newly divorced mother left her position with a large hospital to join a small home healthcare company.
+Flexibility – A newly divorced, mother of one, left her position with a large hospital to join a small home healthcare company.
 The compensation and the benefits weren’t as good.
 However, the home healthcare business was able to give her flexible hours that allowed her to accommodate her daughter’s schedule.
 The large hospital simply couldn’t offer this kind of flexibility.

-A share of the profits – A senior executive at a well-established business left his position for a job with a start-up company.
-His new job had a significantly lower base salary and limited benefits.
-However, the executive negotiated a compensation plan that had significant upside if the start-up did well.
+A share of the upside – A senior executive with a well-established business, left his position for a job with a startup company with a significantly lower base salary and limited benefits.
+However, the executive negotiated a compensation plan that had significant upside if the startup did well.
 In fact, the executive stood to make significantly more at the small company if things went well than he would have at the larger business.
-The owner of the start-up was willing to offer the potentially lucrative compensation package because if the executive he were recruiting did well, the owner would do even better.
+The owner of the startup was willing to offer the potentially lucrative compensation package because if the executive they were recruiting did well, the owner would do even better.

-We most often, but not always, recommend against offering ownership in privately held companies.
-However, we do support well-structured profit-sharing programs.
+Offering ownership in a privately held company can be tricky, but done well, it can be an effective way to attract the talent you need.
+Alternatively, a well-structured profit sharing and/or phantom stock program can accomplish much the same thing while avoiding some of the pitfalls.
 For smaller companies with significant growth prospects, such programs can offer meaningful upside that can compete with or exceed what larger companies can offer.
 Structuring these programs can be tricky, but a carefully crafted program can be a powerful tool when competing for talent with larger companies.